Sanjit1/Raspberry-Pi-With-Alexa/README.md

 Follow the adding device steps to finish.

 Headless Steps.

+It would be better if you could install the vnc server in the interfacing options under the raspberry pi configuration with "sudo raspi-config"

 Download the master file on Raspberry pi by typing "wget https://github.com/Sanjit1/Raspberry-Pi-With-Alexa/archive/master.zip"